On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Bounding denominators and bounded negativity

-\begin{remark} {\rm {Let us come back to the introduction, if $X$ is a $K3$ surface, then by the adjunction formula the self-intersection numbers of prime curves are bounded by $-2$, and the denominators of coefficients in Zariski decompositions are bounded from above by $2^{\rho -1}!$, where $\rho$ is equal to the Picard number, so from now on we assume that $n>1$.}} \end{remark}
+\begin{proof}[Proof of Theorem \ref{ZariskiBNC}] For the proof one proceeds along the same lines as in \cite{BPS17} replacing the intersection form on the surface with the Beauville-Bogomolov-Fujiki quadratic form. \end{proof}

-\begin{remark} {\rm {If $X$ is smooth in item 2) of the theorem above we can take the divisors to be pseudoeffective, as we do have a Boucksom-Zariski decomposition in this case, thanks to Boucksom.
-This will be relevant in our Corollary \ref{cor:eff-bir-bound}.}} \end{remark}
+\begin{remark} Let us come back to the introduction, if $X$ is a $K3$ surface, then by the adjunction formula the self-intersection numbers of prime curves are bounded by $-2$.
+By \cite[Example 3.2]{BPS17}, the denominators of coefficients in Zariski decompositions are bounded from above by $2^{\rho - 1}!$, where $\rho$ is equal to the Picard number, so from now on we assume that $n>1$. \end{remark}

-\begin{proof}[Proof of Theorem \ref{ZariskiBNC}] Our proof is along the same lines as in \cite{BPS17}, once we replace the intersection form on the surface with the Beauville-Bogomolov-Fujiki quadratic form.
-We provide it here for completeness.
-First of all, we show that if the self-intersection numbers with respect to $q$ are bounded from below, then denominators of the coefficients are bounded from below by $b^{h^{1,1}(X)-1}!$, and this is a standard linear algebra consideration. \begin{proof}[$1) \Rightarrow 2)$] Let $D$ be any integral (pseudo)effective divisor on $X$ (more explicitely $D$ can be peudoeffective if $X$ is smooth while it should be effective in the non-smooth case, as Theorem \ref{thm:q-Zar-intro} provides the Boucksom-Zariski decomposition only for effective divisors).
-Let $N=\sum a_iN_i$, $a_i>0,$ be the negative part of its Boucksom-Zariski decomposition, and denote by $M$ the $q_X$-intersection matrix of the prime exceptional components $N_1,\ldots,N_k$.
-We know by Lemma \ref{lem:a_i} that the denominators of the $a_i$ can be at most $| {\rm det} \, {M}|$.
+\begin{remark} If $X$ is smooth in item 2) of Theorem \ref{ZariskiBNC} then we can take the divisors to be pseudoeffective, as we do have a Boucksom-Zariski decomposition in this case, thanks to Boucksom.
+This will be relevant in our Corollary \ref{cor:eff-bir-bound}. \end{remark}